RichardLitt/burntfen.com/about.md

 > _The story so far.
 In the beginning the universe was created.
 This
 > made a lot of people very unhappy and has widely been regarded as a
-> bad move._
+> bad move._ - Douglas Adams

 ###Where God Went Wrong

-Well, first, he let the universe create me.
-Hi there.
+Well, first, he let the universe create me, which as we established above was probably a bad move.
+Hi.
 I'm Richard Littauer.
 I'm at least two things: a beginning front-end web developer, and a computational linguistics student.
-I currently live in Gemrany, although I travel a fair amount.
+I currently live in Germany, although I travel a fair amount.

 I've lived in Europe for 7 years - last year in Germany and Malta, and the five years prior in